 ASPREN is a national syndromic surveillance program co-ordinated by the Discipline of General Practice at the University of Adelaide and The Royal Australian College of General Practitioners.
 One of the conditions under surveillance is influenza like illness (ILI).
 General practitioners participating in the ASPREN program contribute data on the proportion of consultations which are ILI related.

-5 cases of influenza have been detected in this reporting period: 5 x Influenza A and 4 x Influenza B
+- 8 Case of influenza have been detected in this reporting period: 4 x Influenza A and 4 x Influenza B

-Nationally, ILI notifications increased during the period with 51 notifications being reported in weeks 1—2.
-ILI rates reported in this period remained steady at 3 and 5 cases per 1000 consultations (weighted) in weeks 1 and 2 respectively.
-This was similar to the previous fortnight where rates were 2 and 4 cases per 1000 consultations.
-For the same reporting period in 2018, ILI rates were lower at 2 and 3 cases per 1000 consultations for weeks 1 and 2.
+Nationally, ILI notifications greatly decreased during the period with 86 notifications being reported in weeks 43—44.
+ILI rates reported in this period decreased to 2 cases per 1000 consultations (weighted) in weeks 43 and 44.
+This was lower than the previous fortnight where rates were 3 cases per 1000 consultations.
+For the same reporting period in 2018, ILI rates were similar at 3 cases per 1000 consultations for weeks 43 and 44 respectively.

 (Baseline ILL < 3 & 4 in 1000 consultations, Normal 4< ILL rate <24).

 For more information: ASPREN